pierrepo/PBxplore/README.md

 **PBxplore** is a suite of tools dedicated to Protein Block analysis.
 Protein Blocks are structural prototypes defined by [de Brevern](http://www.dsimb.inserm.fr/~debrevern/index.php) *et al* [1].
-Their main interest is to modelize the 3-dimensional local structure of the protein backbone into a 1-dimension sequence.
+The 3-dimensional local structure of a protein backbone can be modelized as an 1-dimensional sequence of PBs.
 In principle, any conformation of any amino acid could be represented by one of the sixteen available Protein Blocks (see Figure 1).

 ![PBs](doc/img/PBs.jpg "PBs")